Are people leaving your church because they can't connect? | Church Size with Chad Brooks

 We see the first development of the pastoral office.
 Peter and the rest of the disciples are at a moment in which their task has expanded beyond their current capacity.
 So we see first the actions of the church taking care of itself, as well as a delegation of primary responsibility.
 Galatians 6:2 further develops this line by calling us to “bear each other's burdens in love.”
 This is a distinct form of Christian life because we aren’t doing it out of a moral obligation, but in a unique expression of love for each other.

 But as churches grow and change, this isn’t always easy.
 It isn’t hard because it has to be hard, but because Christian love (and burden-bearing) is a unique approach found as part of our life together.
-If a church fails to care for its members, it will reach capacity.
-It must create and foster deep relationships.
+If a church fails to care for its members, it will reach decline to a new, but lower capacity for relationships.
+Churches need to think through the care and relationships of its members.

 You might not think this category of vitality matters, but it does.
 It is part of the larger organizational dynamic.